-We accounted for certain common stock warrants and convertible preferred stock warrants outstanding as a liability, in accordance with ASC 815, Derivatives and Hedging, at fair value and adjusted the instruments to fair value at each reporting period.
-On August 10, 2020 when the warrants were converted and became equity classified warrants, the fair value of the common and preferred stock warrant liability was estimated using a Black-Scholes model.
-The underlying equity included in the Black-Scholes model was based on the IPO share price of \$18.00.
+We account for certain common stock warrants outstanding as a liability, in accordance with ASC 815, Derivatives and Hedging, at fair value and adjust the instruments to fair value at each reporting period.
+On June 30, 2022, we issued warrants in connection with the 2022 Credit Agreement, which were determined to be liability classified warrants.
+The stock warrant liability was estimated using a Black-Scholes model.